 A first instance of UNINTENTIONAL PLAGIARISM is generally believed to result from a lack of familiarity with and inexperience using source material and adhering to APA guidelines.
-The sanctions for a first instance generally include but are not limited to:
+For students struggling with proper citation and attribution, the Logan Writing Center is available to help.
+To ensure the student receives help, unintentional plagiarism will result in the following steps:

-- 1. Required completion of a real-time or written feedback consultation with the Logan University Writing Center within one week of notification; - 2.
-Resubmission of the assignment for a reduced grade (10 percentage points lower than the grade earned) one calendar week after completion of the mentoring session.
+- Required completion of a real-time or written feedback consultation with the Logan University Writing Center within one week of notification; - 2.
+Resubmission of the assignment for a reduced grade (10 percentage points lower than the grade earned)

+one calendar week after completion of the mentoring session.
 Students who choose not to participate in or fail to complete the consultation and revision will receive a grade of zero on the assignment.